bloominstituteoftechnology/Android_Themes/README.md

 3. Analyze the use cases of your apps and determine which needs to go where and apply this code to all the activities as necessary.
 4. Test your app.
 Make sure to keep an eye on Logcat to see any errors that pop up.

-## Challenge
-In your testing, find bugs and small feature improvements that can improve the polish of your app.